...

 • Advanced: 6.9 km (33%)

-• High 1 Resort also has two trails classified as Expert—AP5 and V3—that offer more challenging terrain beyond the Advanced category.
+High 1 Resort also has two trails marked as Expert—AP5 and V3—offering a greater challenge beyond the Advanced category.

 Beginner

-The main area for beginners at High 1 Resort is located near the Mountain Hub and Valley Hub, where you’ll find gentle slopes perfect for learning.
+The main beginner area at High 1 Resort is near the Mountain Hub and Valley Hub, with gentle slopes ideal for learning.

-For those who are new to skiing or snowboarding, there’s a learning area equipped with a magic carpet, making it easier for beginners to get comfortable on the snow.
+Beginners can practice in a designated learning area with a magic carpet, making it easier to get comfortable on the snow.

-If you’re a true beginner, you’ll likely want to start with the Jupiter lift and move on to the Zeus lift as you gain confidence.
+If you’re just starting out, try the Jupiter lift first, then advance to the Zeus lift as you gain confidence.

-My wife, a beginner, took a lesson where the instructor guided her from the Mountain Ski House base area (accessible by gondola or by driving) down to the Valley Ski House.
-From there, she could simply ride the gondola back up to our accommodation at the Hill Condo.
+My wife, a beginner, took a lesson where the instructor guided her from the Mountain Ski House base (accessible by gondola or car) to the Valley Ski House.
+From there, she could ride the gondola back to our Hill Condo accommodation.

 My wife Lucy, prepares to hit the slopes for her beginner ski lesson at High 1 Resort (Mountain Hub).